StackGuardian/terraform-provider-stackguardian/docs/DOCS.md

 _For now, the StackGuardian Provider is not available on the Terraform Registry, so it is necessary to add it manually on your system to be able to use it in your IaC Terraform project._

-A plarform label, with an OS name and an architecture name, matching the system platform where you will run the terraform provider on, must be selected from the start.
+A platform label, with an OS name and an architecture name, matching the system platform where you will run the terraform provider on, must be selected from the start.
 Please select one among the following options:
 - `darwin_amd64`
 - `darwin_arm64`